 There is a lot of data to suggest that healthcare costs in the United States have been increasing much faster than inflation.
 One estimate is that over the last two decades, healthcare costs have increased twice as fast as inflation.

 Since projecting future healthcare costs is an impossible task to pinpoint with any accuracy, let's show how much the cost of your healthcare will be under various assumptions about healthcare cost growth rates.
 The following chart shows how much your lifetime healthcare spending will be if healthcare spending grows at the same rate as inflation versus if it grows slightly faster.

 ncrease Faster than Inflation

-If healthcare costs increase just one percentage point faster than inflation, the total bill for your healthcare will $710K, and even that could be a conservative estimate.
+If healthcare costs increase just one percentage point faster than inflation, the total bill for your healthcare will be $710K, and even that could be a conservative estimate.
 If healthcare costs rise at three percentage points more than inflation your lifetime healthcare costs will exceed two million dollars!

-If this chart isn't a good reason for why healthcare in America needs to be reformed, perhaps nothing is.
+If this chart isn't a good reason why healthcare in America needs to be reformed, perhaps nothing is.
 Even small increases in healthcare spending rates result in runaway costs for your lifetime healthcare bill.
 You and your insurance company might be able to plan for a scenario where your lifetime healthcare bill is half a million dollars, but how about if it's more than seven million dollars?

 As this analysis shows, your healthcare spending is tremendously expensive.
 Perhaps you might have great health insurance, but if money is spent on your healthcare, someone is paying for it.
 In large